Frequently Asked Questions

 How will farmer data be protected?

-Virginia Tech complies with all statutory and legal requirements with respect to access to information.
+The Alliance adheres to Virginia Tech policy with respect to all statutory and legal requirements and access to information.
 All personal data will be retained for a period not to exceed (5) years after the retention begin date.
-Farm, tract, field numbers, and producer name will be provided to the USDA National Program Officer as a part of routine grant reporting.

 Diversity, Equity & Inclusion

-What types of producers are considered underserved?
+What types of producers are considered "Historically Underserved"?

 The Alliance will prioritize participation from historically underserved and underrepresented farmers and ranchers.
 This includes beginning producers, small-farm operators, 100% women-owned operations, limited resource producers, socially disadvantaged producers, and veteran producers.
 These groups have been identified and defined by the USDA, details below.